 Obama, in interview, weighs in on Islamic State captive

-WASHINGTON (AP) — President Barack Obama says the U.S. is doing everything in its power to rescue a 26-year-old woman held by the Islamic State, speaking in a wide-ranging interview also covering politics and a measles outbreak.
+WASHINGTON (AP) — President Barack Obama on Sunday said the U.S. is doing everything in its power to rescue a 26-year-old woman held by the Islamic State, speaking in a wide-ranging interview also covering politics and a measles outbreak.

-Obama's comments to NBC on Sunday came a day after a Japanese journalist held by the militants was purportedly beheaded.
+Obama’s comments to NBC came a day after a Japanese journalist held by the militants was purportedly beheaded.

 Obama said he has watched videos of hostages being beheaded.
 “Every morning I get a presidential daily briefing, and it gives me a pretty clear sense of the terrible stuff that’s happening.
 And it’s part of the reason why we have to be so vigilant and so aggressive in going after a vicious organization like ISIL,” Obama said, using an acronym for the Islamic State group.